-With this last circular letter, dated 15 May 1974, Sant Kirpal Singh gave a clear vision and guideline for the movement Unity of Man
+In this last circular letter, Sant Kirpal Singh described his vision for the movement Unity of Man:

 1. Man, the highest rung of all creation, is basically the same everywhere.
 All men are born the same way, receive all the bounties of nature in a similar manner, have the same inner and outer construction, and are controlled in the physical body by the same Power, called differently as “God,” “Word,” Naam, etc. All men are the same as souls, worship the same God, and are conscious entities; being of the same essence as God, they are members of His family, and thus related to each other as brothers and sisters in Him.

 2. All awakened and enlightened Gurus and spiritual teachers who came to this world at various points of time and in various parts, have invariably emphasized this Truth in their own language and manner.
 According to them all men, despite their distinctive social orders and denominational religions, form but one class.

 3. Guru Nanak, the great teacher and Messiah of peace, said: The highest order is to rise into Universal brotherhood; Aye, to consider all creation your equal.